Snickerdoodle Cupcakes with Cinnamon Swirl Frosting

 Cinnamon-sugar swirled vanilla cupcakes topped with creamy cinnamon and vanilla frosting.

-And I wasn’t shy about loading up my favorite cupcake recipe with cinnamon today.
-Cinny-swirls inside, cinnamon peeking through the edges, cinnamon-sugar dusted on top, a mountain of cinnamon-swirl frosting, and a mini snickerdoodle cookie to finish it all off.
-Go grab a tall glass of milk because you’ll need it to get through this post…
+I wasn’t shy about loading cinny-swirls inside these snickerdoodles cupcakes.
+Cinnamon peeking through the edges, cinnamon-sugar dusted on top, a mountain of cinnamon-swirl frosting, and a mini snickerdoodle cookie to finish it all off.
+Go grab a tall glass of milk because you’ll need it to get through this post!

 Today’s recipe is a fine example that show-stopping desserts don’t have to be difficult or challenging!
 You can impress everyone with a simple recipe and a little creativity.
 Seriously… how can you resist THESE?